sojeba008/Scrapista/README.md

 # Scrapista
-An python tool to browse and search information on a website
+An python tool to browse and search information on a website using keywords of Regex